mikke89/RmlUiDoc/pages/data_bindings.md

 #### Binding data variables

 Data variables strictly apply to the current data model.
 The data variable is a a wrapper around a raw pointer - or a get/set function pair.
-The pointed-to type must first have been *registered* unless it is an arithmetic type (such as `int`, `char`, `float`), or `Rml::Core::String`.
+The pointed-to type must first have been *registered* unless it is an arithmetic type (such as `int`, `char`, `float`), or `Rml::String`.

 Bind the data variables using the following functions.
 ```cpp